aztfmod/level0/launchpads/launchpad_opensource/readme.md

 Ready to give it a go in your environment?
 Read the on-boarding guide

 Interested in improving the open source launchpad?
-Read the following developer guide
+Read the following developer guide.